aws/aws-cdk/packages/aws-cdk-docs/src/welcome.rst

 a command-line toolkit;
 and a set of AWS-vended class libraries for defining AWS resources using rich object-oriented APIs.
-CDK libraries are is written in TypeScript and vended to multiple programming languages using a mechanism called *jsii*, which executes JavaScript code behind generated proxy classes.

 Here's a short example of creating an |SNS| topic, an |SQS| queue, and subscribing the topic to the queue.